civicrm/civicrm-infra/continuous-integration/worker-gen-3.md

         email = jenkins@test-XXX.civicrm.org
 ```

-Finally, use the new username and password to grant Jenkins access to SSH
+Use the new username and password to grant Jenkins access to SSH
-the new system -- and test that it works:
+into the new system.
+Test that it works.

 ```bash
 me@localhost:~$ ssh test-master.civicrm.osuosl.org